menu

 Demographics

-The education level of Mentone - Valley Head citizens is a little higher than the average for US cities and towns: 21.75% of adults in Mentone - Valley Head have at least a bachelor's degree.
+The citizens of Mentone - Valley Head are slightly better educated than the national average of 21.84% for all cities and towns, with 21.75% of adults in Mentone - Valley Head having a bachelor's degree or advanced degree.

 The per capita income in Mentone - Valley Head in 2022 was $31,060, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $124,240 for a family of four.
 However, Mentone - Valley Head contains both very wealthy and poor people as well.